 Long ago a young boy looked in a mirror.
-“What are the grown-ups staring at when they look at me on the beach?” he said to himself.
+“Why are the grown-ups staring at at me on the beach?” he wondered to himself.

-When this boy grew old and tired of hiding, he met with a therapist who taught him to see his inner beauty.
+But the boy grew into a man who became tired of hiding.
+So he met with a therapist who taught him to see his inner beauty.
 At 54 years old, he finally freed himself from the shame.
 He loved himself for the first time.
 To complete his self-acceptance, he penned three words to remind himself that he was pretty cool just the way he was.